blokdots and Open Source

 Electron.js makes it possible for us to develop and ship blokdots as a cross-platform application with a tiny team.

-Firmata is the communication protocol used between the microcontroller board and the blokdots application.
-We use the Firmata for Arduino implementation for the firmware and the Firmata.js implementation as part of Johnny Five in the application.
+Before blokdots switched to a custom lightweight serial protocol, Firmata was the communication protocol used between the microcontroller board and the blokdots application.
+We used the Firmata for Arduino implementation for the firmware and the Firmata.js implementation as part of Johnny Five in the application.
+It was a great foundation that shaped how we thought about hardware communication.

-Thanks to Johnny Five accessing hardware components and creating event-based programs to control the electronics connected to your board is fairly straight-forward.
-Many of the hardware components we support are already part of the Johnny Five library and we've also added support for a few new components which can be found at https://github.com/blokdots/johnny-five
+Before switching to our own hardware abstraction layer, Johnny Five was how we accessed hardware components and created event-based programs to control the electronics connected to your board.
+Many of the components we support were originally part of or inspired by the Johnny Five library, and we also maintained a fork with additions at https://github.com/blokdots/johnny-five

 The React framework helps us to write maintainable and relatively performant frontend code for the blokdots UI.